 Overview: A high-yield online savings account pays you interest on your cash balance.
-And just like a savings account earning pennies at your brick-and-mortar bank, high-yield online savings accounts are accessible vehicles for your cash.
+And just like a savings account at your brick-and-mortar bank, high-yield online savings accounts are accessible vehicles for your cash.

 Who are they good for?
 A savings account is a good vehicle for those who need to access cash in the near future.
 A high-yield savings account also works well for risk-averse investors who want to avoid the risk that they won’t get their money back.

 Risks: Many of the banks that offer these accounts are FDIC-insured, so you won’t have to worry about losing your deposits as long as you stay within federal insurance limits.

 While high-yield savings accounts are considered safe investments, like CDs, you do run the risk of losing purchasing power over time due to inflation, if rates are too low.

 Rewards: With fewer overhead costs, you can typically earn much higher interest rates at online banks than you would at a traditional brick and mortar bank.

 Plus, you’ll likely have easy access to the money by quickly transferring it to your primary bank or maybe even via an ATM.

 Where to get them: You can browse Bankrate’s list of best high-yield savings accounts for a top rate.
 Otherwise, you can turn to your local bank or credit union, though you may not get the best rate.

 Overview: Certificates of deposit, or CDs, are issued by banks and generally offer a higher interest rate than savings accounts.
 And short-term CDs may be better options when you expect rates to rise, allowing you to re-invest at higher rates when the CD matures.

 Who are they good for?
 Because of their safety and higher payouts, CDs can be a good choice for retirees who don’t need immediate income and are able to lock up their money for a little bit.